whyhow-ai/knowledge-table/backend/docs/development/testing.md

 This guide covers how to run tests for the Knowledge Table project.

-## Prerequisites

-Ensure you have set up your development environment as described in the [Setup Guide](setup.md).

 ## Running Tests

 We use pytest for our test suite.
 To run the tests, follow these steps: